shakeb03/Leave-Management-System/README.md

 s1.js = server file

 NOTE:
-change the mongodb path in mongoclient
+-> Change the mongodb path in mongoclient
+-> Change the mongodb collections and database